169004889/flux_train_finetune/README.md

 Automatic label generation and title generation of image data with clean background, training of fine-tuning model.
 Original project link, cited by https://zhuanlan.zhihu.com/p/684068402.
 Only for learning and communication, not for business.

-# step
+# 1.Create environment
-# 1.First of all, there must be an environment, which can be the default, but it is best to create a new virtual environment.
+there must be an environment, which can be the default, but it is best to create a new virtual environment.
 If it is a conda environment, you can use "conda create-name flux python = 3.10".
 Or use "python-m venv flux" under Python version 3.10.

+# 2.Download dependence
-# 2.Download dependence, you can use the mirror source, you can also download directly from the official.Make sure it is a GPU version, and the versions of PyTroch, CUDA and cuDNN are compatible.
+you can use the mirror source, you can also download directly from the official.Make sure it is a GPU version, and the versions of PyTroch, CUDA and cuDNN are compatible.
 "pip install torch==2.4.0 torchvision==0.19.0 xformers==0.0.27.post2 -i https://pypi.tuna.tsinghua.edu.cn/simple some-package"
 "pip install -r requirements.txt -i https://pypi.tuna.tsinghua.edu.cn/simple some-package"

+# 3.Set up the training environment
-# 3.You also need to set the training environment parameters of FLUX.1 model, mainly using the ability of accelerate library, which can make the training and reasoning of PyTorch more efficient and concise.
+You also need to set the training environment parameters of FLUX.1 model, mainly using the ability of accelerate library, which can make the training and reasoning of PyTorch more efficient and concise.
 Enter the following commands at the command line, and fill in each setting one by one to complete the optimal configuration.
 The environment configuration process of single-machine single-card training and single-machine multi-card training is as follows.

 (1)Configuration of single machine and single card training;
 accelerate config